freeipa/freeipa/workshop.rst

 *Administrator*.

-Module 1: Installing the FreeIPA server
+Unit 1: Installing the FreeIPA server
 =======================================

-In this module you will install the FreeIPA server, which you will use for the rest of the workshop.
+In this unit you will install a FreeIPA server.
+All tasks in subsequent units require the services and data provided by the server.

 First, in the directory containing the ``Vagrantfile`` (the clone of this repository), execute ``vagrant up`` to bring up the Vagrant